XSEDE/ipf/docs/INSTALL.md

 Each field is a key: value pair.
 The IPF workflows are searching the whole text of each module file for these fields.
 They may be placed in a module-whatis line, or in a comment, and IPF will still read them.

+The URL field should point to local user documentation.

+The Category field may contain one or more comma separated fields of science or software categories.
+XSEDE's official fields of science are listed at `https://info.xsede.org/wh1/xdcdb/v1/fos/?hierarchy=true`.
+Some recommended software categories are: data, compiler,  language, debugger, profiler, optimization, system, utilities.
-The Category field contents are discoverable in the Research Software Portal software search Topics field.
+Category values are discoverable in the Research Software Portal in the software *Topics* field.

+The Keywords field may contain any other desired keywords.

+The SupportStatus field should be: development, testing, or production.

 The SupportContact field must contain either:
 * the exact URL: